jeffren716/Stitch/README.md

 However, the result is a fluid way to log in and stay logged in, given any location on the site that the user may be on.

+## Search

+Given the potentially large amount of channels and users that can be supported, a search function is imperative to supply the user with accessibility to any part of the site.
+Whether it is general channel of content or a specific streamer the viewer wants to see, the search bar in the header handles all search queries.

+The search component is not store information within the Redux cycle.
+It instead lies on the page as a presentational component that has its own internal state.
+This allows our application state to stay clean and manageable while using AJAX to keep searched channels/users and our actual channels/users separate.